neiljdo/dotfiles/.config/sublime-text-2/Packages/MarkdownEditing/README.md

 ### Fix Underlined Headers

 Adjusts every setext-style header to add or remove `=` or `-` characters as needed to match the lengths of their header text.

+### Convert Underlined Headers to ATX

+Converts every setext-style header into an ATX style header.
+If something is selected only the headers in the selections will be converted, otherwise the conversion will be applied to the whole view.

 ### Add Missing Link Labels